tomaszeman/Xunit.Extensions.Ordering/README.md

 # Xunit.Extensions.Ordering
-Xunit extension for ordered (integration) testing
+Xunit extension for ordering test collections, test classes and test cases.
+It's useful for integration testing using Xunit if you cannot or you don't want to make each test method atomic.

 Nuget: https://www.nuget.org/packages/Xunit.Extensions.Ordering/